 MYTH: Hospice is a place.

-FACT: Hospice is provided wherever the patient calls home.
+FACT: Hospice care is provided wherever the patient calls home.
 There are no limits.
 This also includes a skilled nursing facility, assisted living, and, in certain cases, an inpatient setting.
 It is important to know YOU HAVE A CHOICE on which hospice provider cares for your loved one.

 MYTH: Hospice is expensive.

-FACT: Hospice is paid 100% by Medicare and Medicaid.
+FACT: Hospice care is paid 100% by Medicare and Medicaid.
 The majority of private insurance companies cover hospice as well.
-Hospice care can help save the family thousands of dollars because hospice pays for the medications, medical supplies, durable equipment related to the diagnosis.
+Hospice care can help save the family thousands of dollars because hospice pays for the medications, medical supplies, and durable equipment related to the diagnosis.